For WSU faculty, staff, and students involved in research, teaching, outreach and extension activities

-Until both federal and state laws concur on the cultivation of cannabis within Washington, WSU cannot provide diagnostic services, recommendations and/or other information regarding the production, management and/or processing of cannabis.
-At this time, WSU personnel, including student interns, will not engage in any outreach or Extension activity that supports cannabis cultivation, should refrain from being in possession of cannabis for diagnostic purposes, and should not visit sites for the purpose of providing any information or assistance regarding the cultivation of plants.
+Until both federal and state laws concur on the cultivation of high-THC cannabis within Washington, WSU cannot provide diagnostic services, recommendations and/or other information regarding the production, management and/or processing of high-THC cannabis.
+At this time, WSU personnel, including student interns, will not engage in any outreach or Extension activity that supports high-THC cannabis cultivation, should refrain from being in possession of high-THC cannabis for diagnostic purposes, and should not visit sites for the purpose of providing any information or assistance regarding the cultivation of plants.
 That said, the opposite is true for hemp plants.
 All the activities listed above but that involve legal hemp production are allowable.

-Creation and dissemination of outreach materials can provide valuable, research-based information to the citizens of Washington State on, for example, the social, pharmacological, and health effects of marijuana use by adolescents or communicating with adolescents to prevent marijuana use.
+Creation and dissemination of outreach materials can provide valuable, research-based information to the citizens of Washington State on, for example, the social, pharmacological, and health effects of high-THC cannabis use by adolescents or communicating with adolescents to prevent its use.
 Translational information of this type should be peer reviewed before dissemination.

 It is likely that University faculty and staff will be asked to engage in paid outside research or other work related to cannabis.
-Paid outside work related to marijuana must comply with standard University policies and procedures governing these activities: BPPM 60.44; Faculty Manual (sections IV.
+Paid outside work related to high-THC cannabis must comply with standard University policies and procedures governing these activities: [BPPM 60.44; Faculty Manual (sections IV.
 D and IV.
 E).

 Some activities, though legal under Washington State law, may not be allowable under federal law without a controlled substances license and fulfillment of other federal requirements.
 In such circumstances, University faculty and staff should be aware that they are assuming the same risks as any Washington State private citizen who chooses to engage in such activities.
 Also, because of the University’s obligation to comply with federal laws, University faculty and staff engaging in activities that do not comply with federal law should make no use of WSU resources for those activities.
 Doing such could be viewed as being a state ethics violation and could be subject to disciplinary action at the state ethics board level.
 Finally, they should make it clear to all parties that they are conducting such activities as private citizens, not University faculty or staff.
 Though they may identify themselves as having a University position, there should be clear and consistent statements such as “This work was performed as a private individual, not as a Washington State University faculty member.
 No WSU resources, facilities, or funds were used.
 No University employees or students participated in this research in their roles as a University employee or student.”
 Researchers with questions about potential research activities that might fit under this paragraph’s context should contact the Office of Research for guidance before engaging in said research.

-Researchers should consult with the Office of Research for guidance before engaging in international collaborations that involve cannabis (whether high-THC cannabis or hemp).
-Note that WSU investigators conducting cannabis research overseas have to comply with the laws of the corresponding jurisdiction(s).
+Researchers should also consult with the Office of Research for guidance before engaging in international collaborations that involve cannabis (whether high-THC cannabis or hemp).
+Note that WSU investigators conducting cannabis research overseas must comply with the laws of the corresponding jurisdiction(s).

 WSU researchers may wish to pursue funding opportunities related to cannabis.
 In addition to the standard issues that may arise for any funding (e.g., intellectual property rights), the following issues should be considered and addressed before applying for marijuana-related funding.

-2. Research activities.
-Research with marijuana should comply with the advice and procedures described in this position statement.
+- Research activities.
+Research with high-THC cannabis (marijuana) should comply with the advice and procedures described in this position statement.

-3. Mechanism of funding.
-The WSU Office of Research Operations and Support (OROS) is the only WSU office authorized to submit or negotiate proposals to external sponsors for possible grants, contracts, or cooperative agreements on behalf of the University.
-OROS ensures that each proposal meets the requirements of the University, sponsor, and applicable federal and state rules and regulations.
+- Mechanism of funding.
+The WSU Office of Research Support and Operations (ORSO) is the only WSU office authorized to submit or negotiate proposals to external sponsors for possible grants, contracts, or cooperative agreements on behalf of the University.
+ORSO ensures that each proposal meets the requirements of the University, sponsor, and applicable federal and state rules and regulations.
 Funders who prefer to use the gift mechanism work with the WSU Foundation [WSU’s 501(c)(3) entity] in compliance with the Office of Research Guideline 4 (Quick Guide for Processing Private Gifts and Private Grants).
 Researchers interested in cannabis research funding are strongly encouraged to use the sponsored project mechanism, as much as possible, rather than a gift mechanism, even for funding that would otherwise meet the criteria for being handled as a gift.

-WSU cannabis research is still subject to the same federal rules and regulations as before the passage of Washington State Initiative I-502.
+WSU high-THC cannabis research is still subject to the same federal rules and regulations as before the passage of Washington State Initiative I-502.
 As the legal landscape evolves, however, this guidance will be revised and updated.
 The situation for hemp research has already changed, making such research now fully legal, and only requiring a producer license and associated regulatory compliance as managed by the Washington State Department of Agriculture.
 The University recognizes and wishes to facilitate the interest of its faculty to conduct cannabis research that has significant scientific merit and public health and/or agricultural commodity value.
-The University also recognizes its responsibility to the people of the State of Washington to pro-actively engage in research and outreach on issues that have significant public health and economic impact in our state.
+The University also recognizes its responsibility to the people of the State of Washington to proactively engage in research and outreach on issues that have significant public health and economic impact in our state.